The Hemp Industry in France

 On the other hand, the green parts are not yet marketable in France.
 “They contain CBD – cannabidiol – which have some soothing virtues of THC (Editor’s note: tetrahydrocannabinol) without the addiction.
 Some countries in the European Union are developing this medicinal market, but in France we are waiting for the pharmaceutical industry to get involved.
 At home, the French hemp industry is very economically secure.
 In the rest of Europe, operators are start-ups, “says Sylvestre Bertucelli.

-There are about 1000 producers in France with an average surface area of 15 hectares.
+There are about 1000 producers of Hemp in France with an average surface area of 15 hectares.
 The sector is highly structured around the interprofession (Interchanvre) which brings together the upstream sector (the national federation of hemp producers, representing 9 regional groups) and the downstream (union of hemp processors, which brings together six manufacturers including a seed producer: the central hemp seed producers cooperative).

 Since hemp is in the same family as cannabis, the crop is strictly regulated by the state.
 Seeds must contain a THC content of less than 0.2%.
 It is therefore mandatory to use the eight French monoecious varieties selected and certified.
 The crops are also geolocated and referenced by the Ministry of the Interior.
 Each year, one-third of the plots are controlled at the time of flowering.